-Break out the grills and be sure and check your propane level as the fourth of July is right around the corner.
+Break out the grills and be sure and check your propane level as the 4th of July is right around the corner.
 Grilling steaks, burger, chicken, brats and hot dogs seems to be the fourth of July thing to do.
-This year, try grilling vegetables and fruits to go along with your meat.
+This year, try grilled fruits and vegetables to go along with your meat.

 Some say the charring enhances the flavor of the vegetables and fruits tend to be sweeter when grilled.
 Recipe Tips has some great tips and tricks for grilling fruit and vegetables including grilling times for a number of fresh fruits and vegetables.

 Here is a Romaine lettuce grilled recipe brought to you by The Grillin Fools who also have a lot of different ideas and recipes for grilling.

 - 2 heads of Romaine lettuce, the leafy outer leaves removed and sliced lengthwise

 - 2 teaspoons granulated garlic or garlic powder

 - ½ cup of fresh grated Romano cheese (any hard grated cheese could be used like Asiago or parmesean)

 - Course salt and fresh cracked pepper

 - Remove the leafy outer leaves of each head of romaine.

 - Rinse the heads under cold water.